 The agreement called for Denver Water to work with stakeholders to improve high-country rivers and also included payments to local governments to benefit water supply and quality, the environment and recreation.
 In Frisco’s case, the money from Denver Water, about $700,000 since 2013 with an additional $450,000 pledged, helped pay for the Big Dig project.

-The “Big Dig” started on March 4, 2019, was significantly completed by June 21, 2019 and was completed in later summer 2019 with dock work, paddle sport rack relocations and railing installations.
+The “Big Dig” started on March 4, 2019, was significantly completed by June 21, 2019, and was completed in later summer 2019 with dock work, paddle sport rack relocations and railing installations.
 This phase of construction was named the “Big Dig” because it involves significant excavation of the lake bed in the Frisco Bay to improve navigation; lengthen the boating season; and expand recreational facilities at the Marina.
-Work during the “Big Dig” phase will include:
+Work during the “Big Dig” phase included: